linkerd/website/linkerd.io/content/blog/2023/0602-dynamic-request-routing-and-circuit-breaking.md

   plane is doing with routing.
 It's _extremely_ verbose, but can show you an enormous amount of information that can help with debugging problems.

+## Dynamic Request Routing and Circuit Breaking

+Taken together, dynamic request routing and circuit breaking are two important new additions to Linkerd 2.13.
+While still a bit limited in 2.13, keep an eye
+out: we have big plans for these features as Linkerd's development continues.

 ----

 _If you want more on this topic, check out the [Circuit Breaking and Dynamic